openMF/web-app/README.md

 ## Overview

-Mifos X Web App is a modern Single-Page Application (SPA) built on top of the Mifos X platform for financial inclusion.
-It's the revamped version of the Mifos X Community App, serving as the default web interface for the Mifos User Community.
+Mifos X Web App is a modern single-page application (SPA) built on top of the Mifos X platform for financial inclusion.
+It serves as the default web interface for the Mifos user community.

 **Technologies Used:**